kisswiki/kisswiki/src/hardware/steam_deck/ki-editor_and_ghostty.md

 . ~/.bashrc
 ```

-As system libs and rustup and paths are set, follow instructions
+As system libs and rustup and paths are set, follow instructions:

 https://ki-editor.org/docs/installation/#build-from-source-without-nix